MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/threading-model.md

 ## See also

-*   To get started using WebView2, navigate to [WebView2 Get Started Guides][Webview2IndexGetStarted] guides.
+*   To get started using WebView2, navigate to [WebView2 Get Started Guides][Webview2IndexGetStarted].
 *   For a comprehensive example of WebView2 capabilities, navigate to [WebView2Samples repo][GithubMicrosoftedgeWebview2samples] on GitHub.
 *   For more detailed information about WebView2 APIs, navigate to [API reference][DotnetApiMicrosoftWebWebview2WpfWebview2].
 *   For more information about WebView2, navigate to [WebView2 Resources][Webview2IndexNextSteps].